-The bill continues current prohibitions on performing a notarial act when the notary is a party or has a direct financial or beneficial interest and expands these to include the notary's spouse.
+The bill would continue current prohibitions on performing a notarial act when the notary is a party or has a direct financial or beneficial interest and would expand these to include the notary's spouse.

-The bill prohibits a notary public from engaging in false or deceptive advertising and provides additional detail regarding continuing restrictions on and requirements for advertisements or representations by a notary public.
+The bill would prohibit a notary public from engaging in false or deceptive advertising and would provide additional detail regarding continuing restrictions on and requirements for advertisements or representations by a notary public.